mpenna/squirrel/README.md

 That's it!
 You will now automatically inherit all the magic of Squirrel.

-### Per Model Configuration
+### Configuration

 Sometimes you'll need custom configuration on a per-model basis.
-Implement these methods as required to override the default behavior.
+Here are some examples of methods you can implement to override default behavior.

 ```php
 <?php